PanagiotisKots/FileForge/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Contact 📧

-For any inquiries, please reach out to your.email@example.com.
+For any inquiries, please reach out to pkotsorgios654@gmail.com.

-less

 ### Notes:
-- Update the email address in `[your.email@example.com](mailto:your.email@example.com)` with the actual contact email.
+- Update the email address in `[pkotsorgios654@gmail.com.com](mailto:pkotsorgios654@gmail.com)` with the actual contact email.
 - Ensure the `LICENSE` file link is correct if you have it in the repository or adjust the path as needed.